Cece-520/HikingInTheUS/README.md

 Any application or IDE that can compile and run C++ code.
 Examples include:
   - GCC (GNU Compiler Collection)
   - Microsoft Visual Studio

-A .txt file for the Hike list and Member list.
+A .txt file with needed information for:
+  - Hike list (with trail name, duration, type, and price).
+  -  Member list (with member name and current point).

 ## Files Overview